-Kevin Bruinsma is in his fifth season with the men's basketball program and his first as the Director of Player Personnel.
-Bruinsman spent the last two season as an assistant coach and his first two years as the program's Director of Basketball Operations.
+Kevin Bruinsma is in his sixth season with the men's basketball program and his second as the Director of Player Personnel.
+Bruinsman spent two seasons as an assistant coach and his first two years as the program's Director of Basketball Operations.

 Bruinsma, who will handle a variety of duties within the basketball program, helped the Penguins reach the Horizon League Tournament semifinals for the first time and coached two of the top offensive teams in the program's history.

 Last season, the Penguins set the school scoring record with 2,616 points and marked the eighth straight year YSU scored at least 2,000 points in a year.